hulloitskai/zoomcraft/README.md

 When added, the `VIRTUAL` player will spawn at your current player location, and make intermittent sounds so that you can test the platform's 3D audio capabilities during solo testing / development.

+## TODO

+1. Allow user to set a fall-out modifier.